mariokehl/plugin-shipping-goexpress/meta/documents/user_guide_en.md

 ## Quickstart

-In order to use this plugin, you must register as a sender with GO! be registered.
-You will then receive a username and password to configure the plugin.
+In order to use this plugin, you must be registered as a sender at GO!.
+You will receive a username and password to configure the plugin afterwards.

 **Use for your registration at GO!
 Express one of the following ways:**